-- One (1) point will allow a character to choose a new Background, with the new Abilities starting at one (1).
-The character also gains the extra assets of the Background.
-Players can only choose Backgrounds from their character's Path, and they cannot gain new Paths. - One (1) point will increase an Ability's rank by one (1), but players can only increase Core Abilities or Abilities from their character's chosen Backgrounds.
+- One (1) point will unlock a new Background from their Path, with the new Abilities starting at one (1).
+The character also gains the Background's extra assets.
+Players cannot gain new Paths. - One (1) point will increase an Ability's rank by one (1), but players can only increase Core Abilities or Abilities from their character's unlocked Backgrounds.